anthonyjlee/nova/README.md

 A modular system for building intelligent agents with memory, reasoning, and learning capabilities.

-> **Recent Changes (2023-12-22)**
+> **Recent Changes (2023-12-26)**
-> - Added real LMStudio integration tests
+> - Consolidated and improved test organization
-> - Improved test coverage for LLM interactions
+> - Enhanced test isolation and cleanup
-> - Enhanced test assertions for response validation
+> - Improved memory system validations
-> - Added test utilities for LLM response handling
+> - Enhanced JSON serialization with runtime protocols
-> - Improved test isolation and reproducibility
+> - Added more comprehensive test assertions
 >
 > **Known Issues**
 > - Database connectivity issues may occur with Neo4j and Qdrant